 We’ve been building Reciprocal Frame Roundhouses and round wood structures for over fifteen years.
 The following topics describe key features of our building projects.
-Browse the following design options for inspiration.
-Even if you are not sure exactly what you want yet ⇒ get in touch and we’ll guide you through the process.
+Browse these options to help plan your project.
+Even if you are not yet sure exactly what you want ⇒ get in touch and we’ll guide you through the process.

 Our buildings sit on stone pads and are free-standing.
 (Most roundhouses have their upright posts buried in the ground, which makes them susceptible to rot.)